 Marcy Glenn has spent her entire career as a practicing lawyer at Holland & Hart, LLP, resident in the firm’s Denver office.
 She specializes in appellate litigation and legal ethics.
 Marcy is a former chair and current member of the CBA Ethics Committee, a former chair and member of The Colorado Lawyer Editorial Board, and a current member of the Amicus Brief Committee.
 Marcy became a Bar Fellow in 2002 and she and her husband Tom Goulet joined the Aisenberg Society in 2014.
 She received the CBA Award of Merit in 2017.
 Throughout her legal career, Marcy has provided pro bono legal service in both large “impact” cases and smaller matters for individual clients; she also strives to support judges, lawyers, and the courts by serving on court committees and the MPRE National Drafting Committee.
 Marcy is eager to help the Foundation Board manage its expanded endowment, after Ben Aisenberg’s generous bequest, as meaningfully as possible in the coming years.

-Rob Zentner is a prosecutor in Western Colorado and have enjoyed being involved in our local volunteer and service communities.
-Through his service on numerous boards and organizations, he has found the challenge of vetting very impressive organizations and helping them secure needed financial assistance to be a great experience.
-His prior exposure to raising money and allocating limited funds has made his current experience on the Colorado Bar Foundation board of trustees much more meaningful.
-While he wishes more money could be allocated to the many fine organizations that are ultimately partially funded by the Foundation’s grants, he will not lose sight of our primary goal: to support justice through legal services and law-related education.
+Rob Zentner is a prosecutor in the 21st Judicial District based in Grand Junction and Mesa County.
+He is currently a member of CDAC's Training Committee, Mesa County's Community Services Block Grant Committee, and is honored to be a Trustee of the Colorado Bar Foundation.
+He has been involved in many other local volunteer and service boards and committees including the Monterey Park Senior Living Community, Mesa County Red Cross, and United Way of Mesa County.
+Through his service to these entities, Rob has found rewarding the process of vetting very impressive organizations and helping them secure needed financial assistance.
+Rob's prior exposure to raising money and allocating limited funds to many deserving entities has made his current experience on the Colorado Bar Foundation Board of Trustees much more meaningful.
+While he wishes more money could be allocated to the many fine organizations that are ultimately partially funded by the CBF's grants, Rob will not lose sight of the CBF's primary goal: to support justice through legal services and law-related education.

 Sarah Steinbeck Adelson is a conflicts staff attorney at Cooley LLP.
 She became a Fellow early in her career and has continuously supported it even after becoming a Fellow Emeritus.
 Sarah believes strongly in the Foundation's ability to aggregated donations small and large to provide a meaningful impact to each year's grant recipients.